Home 5 Good Practice Toolkit 5 Overview 5 Quality Principles and Commitments

 Development and humanitarian responses respect and protect human rights and advance inclusion.

-2. We respect and respond to the needs, rights and inclusion of those who are vulnerable and those who are affected by marginalisation and exclusion.
+2. We prioritise the needs, voice, rights, and inclusion of those who are in vulnerable positions or experiencing marginalisation and exclusion.

 3. We support people affected by crisis.